VariSingh/MadVsMath/README.md

 MadVsMath
 =========

+Note:-This game has been discontinued from facebook RIP #MadVsMath

 Fun mathematics game that will turn you mad.
 Well not literally.

 you can play the game at https://apps.facebook.com/madvsmath/